fisayoafolayan/simple-db/README.md

+# simple-db
 Simpledb is an Android library that simplifies the process of working with SQLite databases.
 It allows you to get your app up and running with a functional SQLite database without you worrying about the internals.
 Now all you need to do is define your schema, and the library handles the rest!

-Simpledb is designed for apps which have relatively simple databse needs.
+Simpledb is designed for apps which have relatively simple database needs.
-# Setup
+## Setup
 * Step 0: Add the dependency to your app's `build.gradle`
 ```compile 'me.shalvah.simpledb:simple-db:0.5.0'```